Editorial methodology

 YieldMaple is editorially independent.
 Our affiliate partners do not see our coverage before publication and have no influence over rankings, recommendations, or which products we choose to review.
 We will publish negative coverage of affiliate partners when warranted, and we will recommend products that pay us less when they are the better fit for the reader.

-Full disclosure is on our Affiliate Disclosure page.
+Full disclosure on the Affiliate Disclosure page.

 What we will not do

-• Mass-generate AI-written reviews without account testing and editorial review
+- Mass-generate AI-written reviews without account testing and editorial review

-• Fabricate ratings, testimonials, or quotations
+- Fabricate ratings, testimonials, or quotations

-• Accept payment to change a ranking or remove negative content
+- Accept payment to change a ranking or remove negative content

-• Recommend a product because the commission is higher than alternatives
+- Recommend a product because the commission is higher than alternatives

-• Make specific personalized financial, tax, or legal recommendations — that is the role of a licensed professional
+- Make specific personalized financial, tax, or legal recommendations — that is the role of a licensed professional

 Submitting a correction